 - People who are deep conversations rather than just lots of conversations

-Influencers expect to be compensated for their engagement with your brand.
+Influencers expect compensation for their engagement with your brand.
 Influencers have spent time and effort to build their social network and they need something in return for spending social capital to promote your brand.
-This may mean paying them, but it may be as simple as just being grateful for their willingness to talk about your brand.
+This may mean paying them either in cash or free products, but it may be as simple as just being grateful for their willingness to talk about your brand.
+Hence, part of your marketing strategy monitoring social networks to detect people who provide positive reviews of your product to tell them you appreciate them.

 I found the Lady Gaga example an fascinating unfolding story of a popular figure wanting to turn that popularity into the power of influence.
 While she may indeed have tacit influence regarding fashions, what folks are humming and brand preferences, there is no evidence yet that supports that she has groomed her followers to respond to calls of action.